Politics of the Islamic Republic of Afghanistan: New constitution and national elections

 An independent commission found evidence of fraud, but ruled that it did not affect the outcome of the poll and Karzai won with 55.4% of the vote.
 He was inaugurated as President on December 7 of that year.
 It was the country's first national election since 1969, when parliamentary elections were last held.

 In September 2005, the parliamentary election was held; the National Assembly opened after the results were announced.
 In December 2005, Sibghatullah Mojadeddi was picked to head the 102-seat upper house and Yunus Qanuni was chosen to lead the 249-seat lower house of parliament.

 Executive branch

-The Constitution of Afghanistan creates a strong presidency, serving as the head of state and Commander-in-Chief of the Afghan Armed Forces.
-A president is elected with two vice-presidents.
-The president appoints cabinet ministers and provincial governors, which are to be approved by the National Assembly.
+The constitution of Afghanistan created a strong presidency, serving as the head of state and Commander-in-Chief of the Afghan Armed Forces.
+The president was elected with two vice-presidents.
+As the Islamic Republic of Afghanistan was a unitary state, the president appointed cabinet ministers and provincial governors, which are to be approved by the National Assembly.